gcinfo-org/gcinfo.org/kb/barcodes/index.md

 <li>USCIS uses CODE39 type of barcode on I-485 and other receipts.
 You can check using barcode scanner app from Google Play or Apple App store.</li>
 <li>Don't change 'Barcode Type' and 'Show Text' value if you are creating barcodes for interfiling cover letter</li>
 <li>Right click and Save barcode generated image, add in cover letter</li>
+</ul>
-<li><font color=red>After you generate barcode, make sure to check if it is correct or not using Barcode Scanner app.
-First read barcode from I-485 receipt using app, this will confirm if app is working or not.
+<p class="red-infobox">After you generate barcode, make sure to check if it is correct or not using Barcode Scanner app. <br><br>First read barcode from I-485 receipt using app, this will confirm if app is working or not.
 It must show barcode number and barcode type.
-Most popular Android app works well but not iPhone apps, for reading this kind of barcodes.</font></li>
+Most popular Android app works well but not iPhone apps, for reading this kind of barcodes.</p>
-</ul>

-<p>If you want to customize barcode, like reduce height, width or font size then check this <a href="/kb/barcodes/custom-barcodes/">custom barcode generator</a></p><br>
+<p class="yellow-infobox">If you want to customize barcode, like reduce height, width or font size then check this <a href="/kb/barcodes/custom-barcodes/">custom barcode generator</a></p><br>

 <form method="post">
 <label>Enter Receipt or A Number</label>